Why Homeowners in New England Should Never Ignore Foundation Cracks

 Mold and Mildew Growth Accelerates in Winter

 Basements are naturally cooler and more humid.
 When moisture enters through a foundation crack, it creates ideal conditions for mold and mildew—even during colder months.
-In winter, closed windows, reduced ventilation, and warm indoor air meeting cold basement surfaces can trap moisture and allow mold to develop and spread unnoticed.
+In winter, closed windows, reduced ventilation, and warm indoor air meeting cold basement surfaces can trap moisture, allowing mold to develop and spread unnoticed.

-Ignoring a leaking crack for one winter can result in:
+Ignoring a leaking crack for one winter can lead to:

 Mold growth behind walls or insulation